Mayvenn/standalone-test-server/README.md

 predicate before the timeout this helper returns true.
 Otherwise, it returns false.

-There is one optional argument:

-- `:timeout` the period of time (in milliseconds) to wait until returning false; defaults to 500.

 ```clj
 (let [[requests handler] (recording-requests)]
   (with-standalone-server [s (standalone-server handler)]